ssumarac/swm/README.md

 # Classification of Overlapping Action Potentials Using Synthetic Waveform Matching
 Spike Sorting is the grouping of similar action potentials in electrophysiological data.
 Often multiple neurons within the same vicinity fire action potentials simultaneously and corrupt the low-dimensional feature space.
-Baseline spike sporting algorithms fail to accurately cluster these overlapping waveforms.
+Baseline spike sorting algorithms fail to accurately cluster these overlapping waveforms.

 ![](/images/posterpic1.png)